mrodriguezcote/octo-umbrella/README.md

 ### Test Design

-Tests can be of varying complexity, when running on a continuous integration server the most simple tests run first and the more complex tests run only if the previous ones pass.
+Tests can be of varying complexity, the more simple tests run first and the more complex tests run only if the previous ones pass.
 The following is an example of a simple test:

 ```javascript
 var site = require('../../website.js');